Redirect URI

 | Not allowed | Not allowed |

-Section titled “Using wildcards in redirect URIs”According to the OAuth 2.0 specification, a redirection URI must be an absolute URI.
+Section titled “Using Wildcards”According to the OAuth 2.0 specification, a redirection URI must be an absolute URI.
 But, to make development and testing easier - this restriction is slightly relaxed in the development environments.

 For development, wildcards can simplify testing.
 However, they must follow these rules: